-Discipline may be handled by classroom teacher or building principal.
-If there are serious or continuing behavior problems, you will be contacted.
+Classroom discipline will be handled by the classroom teacher.
+If there are serious or continuing behavior problems, you will be contacted by the teacher.

 Consequences might include parent contact, loss of recess, in-school suspension/timeout, parent conference, suspension, and others deemed appropriate for the situation.